Halmahera-AI/halmahera-backend/README.md

-# Halmahera AI - Scholarship Search API
+# Halmahera AI - Scholarship Backend

 A FastAPI-based scholarship search and application management system powered by IBM Watson AI and Elasticsearch.